jtrieb1/uabble/README.md

 ```
 After executing `uiua run`, the image will be placed in the `renders` folder.

+You may want to change a few of the helpfully-labeled settings in main.ua prior to running Uabble.

 ## Examples
 See the `examples` directory for some sample outputs from this program.
 Unfortunately, I did not save
 what parameters were used to create them.
 Mistakes were made.